Why Putting Repositories in Your POMs Is a Bad Idea

 Enterprise

-When Maven looks for an artifact, it walks down the list of repositories defined in the POMs and settings until it finds what it wants.
-If you define your repository manager as a repository in your POMs Maven will still fall back to the built-in Central repository when artifacts are not found in the repository manager.
+When Maven searches for an artifact, it walks down the list of repositories defined in the POMs and settings until it finds what it wants.
+If you define your repository manager as a repository in your POMs, Maven will still return to the built-in Central repository when artifacts are not found in the repository manager.

-One possible solution to this is to overload the "central" repository id and point this at your repository manager.
-This can work, but you would want to do this in your corporate pom so you don't need to define it in every project you have.
-Once you've overloaded "central", you have a "Catch-22".
-In a clean environment, you need to know where the repository is to find the parent POM -- to tell you where the repository is.
-You will end up having to define this repository in your settings anyway just to bootstrap.
+One possible solution is to overload the "central" repository id and point this at your repository manager.
+This can work, but you would want to do this in your corporate POM, so you don't need to define it in every project you have.
+Once you've overloaded "central," you have a "Catch-22."
+In a clean environment, you need to know where the repository is to find the parent POM to tell you where the repository is.
+You will end up having to define this repository in your settings anyway, just to bootstrap.

 Simply redefining Central has a few other problems.
 Specifically, it doesn't redirect repositories that may be defined in other POMs you include transitively.
-This causes a few problems: first, it will slow down your builds as Maven goes out to all the external repositories looking for artifacts...possibly even your internal ones that would never be found there.
-Second, it means something may build for one developer but not another.
-Third, it means as an organization you have no idea where your artifacts are coming from.
+This causes a few problems: first, it will slow down your builds as Maven goes out to all external repositories looking for artifacts, possibly even your internal ones that would never be found there.
+Second, it means something may build for one developer, but not another.
+Third, it means that as an organization, you have no idea where your artifacts are coming from.

-As an organization, you generally will want all your developers using the same set of repositories for their builds, and make all requests via a controlled mechanism.
+As an organization, you will generally want all your developers to use the same repositories for their builds, and make all requests via a controlled mechanism.
 This is best accomplished with a mirrorOf * entry in your settings to redirect all lookup requests to your repository manager.
-It is not possible to define a mirrorOf in a POM.
-See this section of the Sonatype Nexus Book for examples of what a good setup will look like.
+It is impossible to define a mirrorOf in a POM.

-With all these things considered, you can see that defining the repositories in your poms doesn't really help you much and generally just gets in the way.
+With all these things considered, you can see that defining the repositories in your POMs doesn't help you much, and generally just gets in the way.

 Open Source Projects

 If you are publishing your software and others will check it out and build it, then there are more points to consider.
 If all your dependencies are available in the Central repository, then you have nothing else to do.
-If however, you have artifacts that may exist only in your repository (think snapshots of your parent POMs), or other third party repos, then developers will have a hard time building your source.
-Only in this case does it make sense to add repository entries to your POMs.
-However, there are side effects to this that should be noted:
+If, however, you have artifacts that may exist only in your repository (think snapshots of your parent POMs), or other third party repos, then developers will have a hard time building your source.
+Only in this case makes sense to add repository entries to your POMs.
+However, there are side effects that should be noted:

 • The entries you have defined will be burned forever into your released POMs.
-This means that, should the URLs change down the road, anyone consuming your POMs will face these broken URLs and have to track down the new ones manually.
+This means that if the URLs change down the road, anyone consuming your POMs will face these broken URLs and have to manually track down the new ones.

-• Each of these entries will end up in your consumer's builds since Maven needs to check them all for missing dependencies.
-Maven currently isn't able to tell when you introduce a repository which dependencies are supposed to be found there (and it gets worse when you consider transitivity).
+• Each of these entries will end up in your consumer's builds, since Maven needs to check them all for missing dependencies.
+Maven currently isn't able to tell when you introduce a repository whose dependencies are supposed to be found there (and it gets worse when you consider transitivity).

-If the product of your build is a tool (like Sonatype Nexus) rather than components used as dependencies, then adding the repository to the POM is fairly safe.
-In this case, it is unlikely others will depend on your artifacts directly in some other build, and the above concerns are nullified since presumably the new source would have the correct repository URLs.
+If the product of your build is a tool (like Sonatype Nexus Repository) rather than components used as dependencies, then adding the repository to the POM is fairly safe.
+In this case, it is unlikely others will depend directly on your artifacts in another build, and the above concerns are nullified, since presumably the new source would have the correct repository URLs.

-If you are publishing jars that will be consumed by others, then you should think about getting them synced to the Central repository.
-This means that they will always be available to all users no matter what happens to your repository or URLs, and you won't accidentally introduce new repositories to their builds.
+If you are publishing jars, others will consume that, then you should think about getting them synced to the Central repository.
+This means they will always be available to all users, no matter what happens to your repository or URLs, and you won't accidentally introduce new repositories to their builds.
 Central will eventually reject POMs with repository elements for this reason.

 Summary

-So to sum up, if you want to have repeatable builds and good control over your organization internally, use a repository manager and use a mirrorOf entry in everyone's settings.xml to point at that url.
+So to sum up, if you want repeatable builds and good control over your organization internally, use a repository manager and use a mirrorOf entry in everyone's settings.xml to point at that URL.

-If you are exposing your source and want to make it easy for others to build, then consider adding a repository entry to your POM, but don't pick a URL lightly, think long-term, and use a URL that will always be under your control.
-If your URL has to change down the road, make sure that you will always be able to track 404s and write the appropriate mod_rewrite rules to ensure that future builds will be able to find the appropriate artifacts.
+If you are exposing your source and want to make it easy for others to build, consider adding a repository entry to your POM.
+Don't pick a URL lightly, think long-term, and use a URL that will always be under your control.
+If your URL has to change down the road, make sure you always track 404s and write the appropriate mod_rewrite rules to ensure that future builds can find the appropriate artifacts.

 Written by Brian Fox